 Certain statements in this Offering Memorandum as they relate to the Company and its operations are "forward-looking statements".
 Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "expects", "does not expect", "is expected", "anticipates", "does not anticipate", "plans", "estimates", "believes", "does not believe" or "intends", or stating that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or achieved) are not statements of historical fact and may be forward-looking statements.
-These forward-looking statements include, but are not limited to, the risks relating to the activities of the Company, the Company's expectations of demand for private mortgage financing, the Company's investment objectives, that the Company's investments in mortgage loans will meet the criteria for mortgage investment corporations under the Income Tax Act (Canada) and will qualify for and receive special tax treatment, that a net return on investment in the range of 7% to 10% can be achieved, the Company's operating policy, and that the Company will invest in first, second and third mortgages on residential properties and commercial and industrial properties in British Columbia.
+These forward-looking statements include, but are not limited to, statements relating to: the risks relating to the activities of the Company, the Company's expectations of demand for alternative mortgage financing, the Company's investment objectives, the Company having access to the New Line of Credit (as defined herein) and the timing thereof, PHL Financial applying to register as an exempt market dealer and the results and effects thereof, PHL Financial's ability to rely upon the transitional provisions of BCI 32-517 (as defined herein), that the Company's investments in mortgage loans will meet the criteria for mortgage investment corporations under the Income Tax Act (Canada) and will qualify for and receive special tax treatment, that a net return on investment in the range of 7% to 10% can be achieved, the Company's operating policy, the Company expecting tighter conditions in the credit markets to persist for several years into the future and Company expecting steady growth in terms of new investor deposits and mortgage receivables; and that the Company will invest in first, second and in exceptional cases third mortgages on residential properties and commercial and industrial properties in British Columbia.
 Forward-looking statements are based on expectations, estimates and projections at the time the statements are made that involve a number of risks and uncertainties which would cause actual results or events to differ materially from those presently anticipated.
 For a description of these and other risks associated with an investment in the Class A Shares, see "Risk Factors".
-The Company does not undertake any obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise
+The Company does not undertake any obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.